Menu Logo

 Newham BID was originally established in 2013 following widespread interest from businesses to work together to solve an issue: widening the road between Gas Hill and Lighterage Hill to enable safer vehicular access whilst at the same time creating a cantilevered path for cyclists and motorists.

 During 2016, CORMAC worked with Newham BID on a preferred solution but due to a lack of funding, the road widening scheme has not been implemented.
 It has, however, remained on Cornwall Council’s transport programme awaiting a suitable funding opportunity.
 At various times since 2016, Newham has revisited the potential to realise the CORMAC designed scheme with our statutory partners.
-Download CORMAC Feasibility Study .
+Download CORMAC Feasibility Study.
 At that time and until early 2023, Newham BID was appreciative of CORMAC's support of widening roads on Newham albeit funds had not been identified to do so.
+The whole Road Narrowing Story can be viewed here.

 TRURO LOOPS